Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines

 \paragraph{Fast Iteration through Continuous and Restart-Free Deployment.} The most consequential infrastructure component is the hotpatching engine, which can be seen in step \textcircled{2} of Figure \ref{fig:system_overview}.
 Rather than treating the synthesized database as a static binary that must be fully recompiled and restarted after every change, our system keeps the database process running continuously throughout synthesis.
 When the Bespoke Agent modifies a specific component of the engine, such as the execution function for a single query or a helper data structure, the system recompiles only that component in isolation and swaps it into the running process without interruption.
 The consequence of this design is significant.
 Because the process never stops, the storage layer remains resident in memory at all times.
 This means the Bespoke Agent never needs to re-run the ingestion pipeline after a code change, which at a large scale factor of data would otherwise consume minutes per iteration.
-Only if the Bespoke Agent decides to change the storage layer is a reload of the data necessary.
-Combined with incremental recompilation, hotpatching reduces the turnaround time between a Bespoke Agent edit and an observable result from minutes to seconds.
+Only if the Bespoke Agent decides to change the storage layer is a reload of the data necessary.{A data reload is only necessary when the Bespoke Agent decides to modify the storage layer.} Combined with incremental recompilation, hotpatching reduces the turnaround time between a Bespoke Agent edit and an observable result from minutes to seconds.
 This reduction is not merely a convenience.
 With hundreds of patching steps required to produce a full, highly optimized TPC-H engine, this expansion increases the number of optimization candidates the Bespoke Agent can explore within a fixed time budget and therefore affects the quality of the final synthesized engine.